-DFB TO Can Pigtail (SM) VHG-Stabilized TO Can or Pigtail (SM) VHG-Stabilized Butterfly Package (SM) ECL Butterfly Package DBR Butterfly Package MIR DFB Two-Tab C-Mount MIR DFB D-Mount

-Before shipment, the output spectrum and L-I-V curve are measured for each serial-numbered device by an automated test station.
-These measurements are available below and are also included on a data sheet with the laser.
-Each Fabry-Perot laser has an HR-coated back facet.
-As a custom option, our Fabry-Perot lasers can be ordered with an AR coating on the front facet; however, the custom item will operate as a gain chip and not as a CW laser.
-Though these QCLs and ICLs are specified for CW output, they are compatible with pulsed applications.
-To order a Fabry-Perot QCL or ICL with a tested and specified pulsed optical power or other custom features, please contact Tech Support.
+DFB TO Can Pigtail (SM) VHG-Stabilized TO Can or Pigtail (SM) VHG-Stabilized Butterfly Package (SM) ECL Butterfly Package DBR Butterfly Package MIR DFB Two-Tab C-Mount MIR DFB D-Mount MIR DFB High Heat Load our Fabry-Perot lasers can be ordered with an AR coating on the front facet; however, the custom item will operate as a gain chip and not as a CW laser.
+Though these QCLs are specified for CW output, they are compatible with pulsed applications.
+To order a Fabry-Perot QCL with a tested and specified pulsed optical power or other custom features, please contact Tech Support.